JosephCoburn/satoshi-converter/README.md

-A simple tool for converting between satoshi and BTC.
+A simple and handy tool to convert between Bitcoin / mBTC / Satoshi.